dzhuang/django-galleryfield/docs/source/fields.rst

 GalleryFormField
 ---------------------

-.. autoclass:: gallery_widget.fields.GalleryFormField
+.. autoclass:: galleryfield.fields.GalleryFormField
    :show-inheritance:

-.. note:: :class:`gallery_widget.fields.GalleryFormField` is not supposed to be used independently (i.e., as a non-modelform field).
+.. note:: :class:`galleryfield.fields.GalleryFormField` is not supposed to be used independently (i.e., as a non-modelform field).
 The most possible cases for us to access the formfield are in the modelform configurations.
 For example: